-Update: Riot has just announced an official Teamfight Tactics app for iOS and Android, which is expected to launch sometime during the first quarter of 2020.
+Update: Riot has just announced an official Teamfight Tactics app for iOS and Android, which is expected to launch sometime during in March 2020.
 The upcoming mobile version is its own standalone app, meaning that normal League isn’t part of the package, but it will feature cross-play with desktop TFT.
 From the sound of things, all of your existing unlocks and cosmetics should come over.
-“A few betas” are expected this December, according to the announcement video below.

 Newsletter sign-ups are live on TFT‘s official website, along with pre-registration on the Google Play store — iOS App Store pre-orders are “coming soon.”
 We’ll update this post as more information becomes available, but until then you can still use our workaround to play Teamfight Tactics on mobile.